AllerClear D-24 Hour Side Effects

 17. Quan MB, Chow WC "Nonpigmenting fixed drug eruption after pseudoephedrine."
 Int J Dermatol 35 (1996): 367-70

-Not all side effects for AllerClear D-24 Hour may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of AllerClear D-24 Hour may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about AllerClear D-24 Hour (loratadine / pseudoephedrine)